 The components of the Hartwood Counseling Program include:

-Your child will have lessons provided by the school counselor, Mrs. Jenkins, every other week throughout the school year.
+Your child will have lessons provided by the school counselors, Ms. Vose and Ms. Palmer, every other week throughout the school year.
 These lessons are an integral part of the counseling program as they introduce skills to students and provide them with an opportunity to work on them.
 Lessons are geared to one of the three domains for classroom guidance: Academic Development, Career Development and Personal/Social Development.
 Ask your child what they learned about during their guidance lessons!

 Group counseling is offered on a number of topics to students in kindergarten through fifth grades.
 Letters about the group(s) we offer are sent home for parent permission.
 Parent permission is always required to be in a counseling group and students may not participate without permission.
 All groups range from about 4-8 students and last between 4-8 weeks.
 Groups typically meet once per week during lunch time so as not to disrupt academics.